anirudh-eka/dashtag/README.md

 Refer to Instagram API Limits [here](http://instagram.com/developer/limits/).

-`Twitter Bearer Credentials` should be set to the Twitter Key followed by a colon and the Twitter secret, like so:
+`TWITTER_CONSUMER_KEY` should be set to the Twitter Consumer Key and the `TWITTER_CONSUMER_SECRET` should be set to the Twitter Consumer Secret.

-	TWITTER_BEARER_CREDENTIALS=your_twitter_key:your_twitter_secret

 To find the key and secret for your app follow these [directions](https://dev.twitter.com/oauth/overview/application-owner-access-tokens).
 This will require you to register your own Twitter application.
 Also, in case you were wondering, the application uses [application-only authentication](https://dev.twitter.com/oauth/application-only).